 I would really like to think that someone that gets easily scared would be able to make it out of the museum without getting sucked into a display.
 Seriously.
 Just think.
 All of them got sucked in because they stopped in front of a painting.
 Now if someone was scared and didn’t like the disturbing images, they’d walk through as fast as possible.
 So, me being an art junky and a horror fanatic would get sucked into the first painting that grabbed my attention.
 HOWEVER, I want to say I’d kick some ass … or curl up into a ball in a panic attack.

 Anyway, for a man that doesn’t know love, he can apparently fake it really well.
-I find that a bit unbelieving since, if you’ve ever been in love, you know that it’s more than a couple words.
+I find that a bit unbelieving.
+If you’ve ever been in love, you know that it’s more than a couple words.
 You can see it in their eyes.
 You can feel it in their touch.
-However, with the line “His heart is darker than midnight, and he likes it that way”, I feel like his lack of feeling love can be change just like the Grinch.
+However, with the line “His heart is darker than midnight, and he likes it that way”, I feel like his lack of feeling love can be changed just like the Grinch.
 It just has to be done slowly.

 I’m really excited for the next book, whenever that will be.
 I have a feeling Perrie will snap out of this haze she’s in, just like she got Massie to do.
 I’m not sure what’s going to happen though.
 I’m so intrigued to find out!

-Quinsey Wolfe’s Glass Vault is officially released on May 16th, but due to a glitch in the system, you can get the paperback on Amazon now!
+Quinsey Wolfe’s Glass Vault is officially released on May 16th, 2017, but due to a glitch in the system, you can get the paperback on Amazon now!
 It is being re-released on June 26, 2018

 Have you read this great novel yet?
 What did you think?
 Get nerdy with me in the comments below and don’t forget to check out all of her social media!

 In the mean time, keep calm and stay epic,